ljubobratovicrelja/ffmpeg-d/README.md

 ... will print the associated FFmpeg library versions.
 This is useful for checking versions expected by this binding and the actual library.

 ## FFmpeg Version

-Currently the library is tested with FFmpeg 2.7.6 and 2.8.0 libraries.
+Currently the library has been tested with FFmpeg 2.7.6, 2.8.0, 3.0.9 libraries.

+Please use the branch of this repo that corresponds to the same major.minor version of FFmpeg.
+For example use `release/3.0` with FFmpeg 3.0.9.

 Newer versions should be tested in future.
 If you've already tested this library with newer FFmpeg, please let us know in the gitter chat room!

 ## Contributing